 At Cycle Physio I offer the opportunity to test a range of ergonomically designed modern saddles that have scientific validation that they actually unload your perineum (the bit you sit on).
-Brands include Sella SMP & ISM, both of whom have a wide range for the wide range of cycling bottoms out there.
+Brands include Sella SMP, SQlabs & ISM, who have a wide range for the wide range of cycling bottoms out there.

-A modern saddle will outperform the traditional style saddles for comfort and allowing the rider to rotate the pelvis forwards to acheive a suitable spinal posture and position on the bike.
+A modern saddle will outperform the traditional style saddles for comfort, perineal blood flow and reduce nerve compression, allowing the rider to rotate the pelvis forwards to achieve a suitable spinal posture and position on the bike.